LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 keyword parameter, FileMaker data sources can also accept a custom value.
 In FileMaker Server, the value for ``-sortOrder`` should name a value list.
 The order of that value list will be used as the custom sorting order for records in the result set.
-Note also that FileMaker Server only supports the specification of nine sort fields in a single database search.
+Note also that FileMaker Server only supports specifying up to nine sort fields in a single database search.

 Return Custom Sorted Results
 ----------------------------